Please report to Fishbowl Space for temp work. Sign below."

 - Everything's Better with Princesses: Evidently not; the space princess from Puppycat's story betrayed her space outlaw paramour to her father's army of space warlocks and inadvertently turned him into a monster as a result.
 That monster seems to be Puppycat.

 - Foreshadowing: Minor, but Bee accidentally hurts herself with the umbrella the same way she would later hurt Deckard with.

 - Fundamentally Funny Fruit: Eggplants appear thoughout episode 1.

 - Funny Background Event: The turtle taking the sushi from the temp. agent's head.

 - Getting Crap Past the Radar: It may not be intentional, but Puppycat's speech can sound like swearing.

 - Glamour Failure: Puppycat's reflection, at one point briefly changers into the outlaw.

 - Groin Attack: Bee accidentally does this to Deckard.
 With an umbrella.

-- Growling Gut: Bee's stomach growls from hunger which she realize that she has no money to buy food.
-Puppycat guards his food from Bee but she ensures him that she's not gonna eat his food.
+- Growling Gut: Bee's stomach growls from hunger when she realizes that she has no money to buy food.
+Puppycat guards his food from Bee, but she assures him that she's not gonna eat his food.